Data for researchers: Extracted text from more than 72,000 FDA medical device 510(k) summaries

 • A 510(k) summary

-This dataset provides one row per page for each 510(k) summary package and includes the following fields:
+This dataset provides one row per page for each 510(k) clearance package and includes the following fields:

 submission_number

-The 510(k) or De Novo number for the submission associated with the 510(k) summary package.
+The 510(k) or De Novo number for the submission associated with the 510(k) clearance package.

 date_obtained

-The date the 510(k) summary package was obtained from the FDA website.
+The date the 510(k) clearance package was obtained from the FDA website.
 The date is formatted according to ISO 8601.

 page_number